 The numbers may optionally be displayed on the scale.

-[editor’s note: <<insert figure here>>]

 Comments

 The DCR method produces a fewer ratings than ACR in the same period of time (e.g., slightly more than one-half).

 DCR ratings are minimally influenced by subject’s opinion of the content (e.g., whether the subject likes or dislikes the production quality).
 Thus, DCR is able to detect color impairments and skipping errors that the ACR method may miss.